 Dec.
 24, 2020

 For a long time, we have known that a child’s earliest learning is focused on motor development.
-An infant’s
+An infant’s early movement experiences are

 Normal has changed!
 For my family, the new normal includes my husband and me working full-time from home while caring for and educating our 3.5-year-old son.
 Even though we are approaching the 3-month mark of the stay-at-home order, we are still getting used to the shift in our day-to-day routines, roles, and responsibilities.
 Meanwhile, our son is still adjusting to being without classmates, friends, teachers, and his prior pre-school days packed with engaging activities.